Chris Hale

-Christopher Hale (born January 4, 1966) is an American former professional football defensive back in the National Football League (NFL).
+Christopher Hale (born January 4, 1966) is an American former professional football player who was a defensive back in the National Football League (NFL).

 Playing career

 Hale played college football for the Nebraska Cornhuskers and the USC Trojans.

-He was drafted by the Buffalo Bills in the seventh round (193rd overall) of the 1989 NFL draft.
+He was selected by the Buffalo Bills in the seventh round (193rd overall) of the 1989 NFL draft.
 He played four seasons for the Buffalo Bills.